 researcher, teacher, designer. human-computer interaction, TU Wien

-mostly, i like to try out stuff. i’ve worked in interaction design, trying to find how people really want to interact with technology, and exploring new forms of interaction. i’ve dabbled in personal manufacturing, trying to understand the potential impact of things like 3D-printing. i’ve been trying out new forms of teaching and learning with approaches like the radical portfolio.
+mostly, i like to try out stuff. i’ve worked in interaction design, trying to find how people really (want to) interact with technology, and exploring new forms of interaction. i’ve dabbled in personal manufacturing, trying to understand the potential impact of things like 3D-printing. i’ve been trying out new forms of teaching and learning with approaches like the radical portfolio.

 recent work

-recently, my work focusses mostly on molding a new form of introduction to computer science we’ve titled ways of thinking in informatics.
+recently, my work focusses mostly on molding a new form of introduction to computer science titled ways of thinking in informatics.
 The original concept is the result of a collaboration with Chris Frauenberger and has grown over the years thanks to contributions from a lot of people.

-also, i’m in the process of writing a book with that same title. i would post an online progress bar if i had any idea how far into the process i am 🤷
+also, i’m in the process of writing a book with that same title, ways of thinking in informatics. i would post an online progress bar if i had any idea how far into the process i am 🤷

 other research interests